 10. Use Volume, Don’t Abuse It: The volume (or amount) of work is one of the most misunderstood concepts in athlete development, and it can be highly individualized.
 A volume of work that is too low will not elicit progress.
 On the other hand, a very high volume of work is often unnecessary and leads to injuries, boredom, and burnout.
 An athletes biological age, training age, genetics, nutrition, sleep patterns, and outside activities are all factors in how much volume is appropriate.
 Coaches and parents need to constantly monitor a young athlete’s physical, mental and emotional well-being, and be prepared to make adjustments at any time.

-is the President of the IYCA and Director of the Total Performance Training Center in Wixom, MI.
+is the President of the IYCA and Owner of Impact Sports Performance in Michigan.
 He has authored multiple books, articles and training products and has spoken at events around the world.
 He holds a BS in Exercise Science, an MS in Kinesiology and has gone through multiple certifications through the IYCA, NSCA, NASM and more.
 Jim is a former college strength & conditioning coach and has trained thousands of athletes at every level of competition.
 He runs a successful NFL Combine training program in Michigan

 and has been hired as a consultant for major sports programs like the University of Michigan Football Program and the University of Kentucky Basketball Program.